Hopping-Mad-Games/ComfyUI_LiteLLM/SECURITY_FIX_SUMMARY.md

 - ✅ Validate required environment variables
 - ✅ Fail gracefully when credentials are missing
 - ✅ Document environment setup clearly
+- ✅ Only read environment variables (never set them)
+- ✅ Ensure compatibility with other ComfyUI packages

 ### ❌ DON'T (Now Prevented)
 - ❌ No hardcoded API keys in source code
 - ❌ No committed `.env` files
 - ❌ No API keys in configuration templates
 - ❌ No silent failures for missing credentials
+- ❌ No setting of global environment variables
+- ❌ No interference with other custom node packages

 ## 📊 Impact Assessment